CCS-Lab/easyml/Python/docs/README.md

 Then go to http://127.0.0.1:8000/.

-To run notebooks:
+To run notebooks, execute the following from the `./Python/docs/vignettes` directory:

 ```bash
 jupyter notebook
 ```

-To build vignettes:
+To build vignettes, execute the following from the `./Python/docs/vignettes` directory:

 ```bash
 jupyter nbconvert cocaine.ipynb --to markdown